parasaurolophus/go/automation/hue/README.md

 ) (

-        events <-chan any,
+        events <-chan map[string]any,
         errors <-chan error,
         terminate chan<- any,
         await <-chan any,
+        err error,

 )
     Start receiving SSE messages asynchronously from the Hue Bridge at the specified address.
 SSE messages will be sent to the first returned channel.
-    This function launches a goroutine which will remain subscribed to the Hue Bridge until the second returned channel is closed.
-The worker goroutine will close the third returned channel before exiting.
+    Errors will be sent to the second returned channel.
+This function launches a goroutine which will remain subscribed to the Hue Bridge until the third returned channel is closed.
+The worker goroutine will close the fourth returned channel before exiting.
 ```